alinakbase/refseq_d/README.md

 > Note: This order reflects logical dependencies, not standalone execution steps.

 ### Step 1. config.py (Global Configuration & Schema)

-### Responsibility
+**Responsibility**
-Central configuration for the entire pipeline <br>
+Central configuration and schema definition for the entire pipeline.

-### Defines
+**Defines**
-1. CDM_NAMESPACE (UUID namespace for stable IDs)
+- `CDM_NAMESPACE`: UUID namespace for deterministic CDM identifiers
-2. NCBI API base URL
+- `NCBI_BASE_V2`: Base URL for the NCBI Datasets API
-3. EXPECTED_COLS
+- `EXPECTED_COLS`: Required output columns for CDM normalization
-4. CDM_SCHEMA (Spark StructType) <br>
+- `CDM_SCHEMA`: Spark `StructType` defining the CDM data contract

-This file is imported by almost every other module.
-It defines the data contract of the pipeline.
+This module is imported by nearly all other core components and establishes the schema and identifier semantics used throughout the pipeline.

 ## Step 2. datasets_api.py (NCBI Datasets API Client)